Steven Spielberg: 1999–2012: Master of technology

-In the mid-2000s, Spielberg scaled down his directing career and became more selective about film projects to undertake.
-In December 2005, he and his partners sold DreamWorks to media conglomerate Viacom (now known as Paramount Global).
-The sale was finalized in February 2006.
+In the mid-2000s, Spielberg scaled down his directing career and became more selective about film projects.
+In December 2005, he and his partners sold DreamWorks to conglomerate Viacom.
 In June 2006, Spielberg planned to make Interstellar, but abandoned the project, which was eventually directed by Christopher Nolan.
-During this period, Spielberg remained active as a producer.
+Spielberg remained active as a producer.
 Spielberg returned to the Indiana Jones series in 2008 with Indiana Jones and the Kingdom of the Crystal Skull.
-Released nineteen years after Last Crusade, the film is set in 1957, pitting Indiana Jones (Harrison Ford) against Soviet agents led by Irina Spalko (Cate Blanchett), searching for a telepathic crystal skull.
-Principal photography was complete in October 2007, and the film was released on May 22, 2008.
+Released 19 years after Last Crusade, the film is set in 1957, pitting Indiana Jones against KGB agents led by Irina Spalko (Cate Blanchett), searching for a telepathic crystal skull.
+Principal photography was complete in October 2007, and the film was released in May 2008.
 This was his first film not released by DreamWorks since 1997.
-The film received generally favorable reviews from critics, but some fans were disappointed by the introduction of science fiction elements which were uncharacteristic of the previous films.
-Writing for The Age, Tom Ryan praised Spielberg and Lucas for their realistic 1950s setting—"The energy on display is impressive".
+The film received generally favorable reviews from critics, but some fans were disappointed by the introduction of science fiction elements uncharacteristic of the previous films.
+Tom Ryan praised Spielberg and Lucas for their realistic 1950s setting.
 It was a box-office success, grossing $790 million worldwide.

-Starting in 2009, Spielberg shot the first film in a planned trilogy of motion capture films based on Hergé's The Adventures of Tintin.
-Spielberg had long been a fan of the comics, and per Michael Farr, Hergé "thought Spielberg was the only person who could ever do Tintin justice."
-The Adventures of Tintin: The Secret of the Unicorn was co-produced by Peter Jackson and premiered in Brussels, Belgium.
+In 2009, Spielberg started shooting the first film in a planned trilogy of motion capture films based on Hergé's The Adventures of Tintin.
+Spielberg had long been a fan of the comics and, per Michael Farr, Hergé "thought Spielberg was the only person who could ever do Tintin justice."
+The Adventures of Tintin: The Secret of the Unicorn was co-produced by Peter Jackson and premiered in Brussels.
 The film was released in North American theaters on December 21, 2011, in Digital 3D and IMAX.
 It received generally positive reviews from critics and grossed over $373 million worldwide.
+The Adventures of Tintin won Best Animated Effects and Best Music at the 39th Annie Awards.
+Ebert wrote "Tintin is an ambitious and lively caper, miles smarter than your average 3-D family film."
+Paraphrasing Hergé's Captain Haddock, he added "I give it 875 portholes."

-The Adventures of Tintin won Best Animated Feature at the 69th Golden Globe Awards.
-Spielberg followed Tintin with War Horse, shot in England in the summer of 2010.
-It was released four days after Tintin, on December 25, 2011.
-The film, based on Michael Morpurgo's 1982 novel, follows the long friendship between a British boy and his horse Joey before and during World War I. Distributed by Walt Disney Studios with whom DreamWorks made a distribution deal in 2009, War Horse was the first of four consecutive Spielberg films released by Disney.
+Spielberg followed Tintin with War Horse (2011), an adaptation of Michael Morpurgo's novel.
+It follows the friendship between a British boy and his horse Joey before and during World War I. Distributed by Walt Disney Studios with whom DreamWorks made a distribution deal in 2009, War Horse was the first of four consecutive Spielberg films released by Disney.
 It received acclaim from critics and was nominated for six Academy Awards, including Best Picture.
-In a review for Salon magazine, Andrew O'Hehir wrote, "at this point in his career Spielberg is pursuing personal goals, and everything that's terrific and overly flat and tooth-rottingly sweet about War Horse reflects that."
+Andrew O'Hehir wrote, "at this point in his career Spielberg is pursuing personal goals, and everything that's terrific and overly flat and tooth-rottingly sweet about War Horse reflects that."